Angelina Jolie

-Early life and education
+Early life and background

 Angelina Jolie Voight was born on June 4, 1975, at Cedars-Sinai Hospital in Los Angeles, California, to actors Jon Voight and Marcheline Bertrand.
-She is the sister of actor James Haven as well as the niece of singer-songwriter Chip Taylor and geologist and volcanologist Barry Voight.
+She is the sister of actor James Haven, and the niece of singer Chip Taylor and geologist and volcanologist Barry Voight.
 Her godparents are actors Jacqueline Bisset and Maximilian Schell.
-On her father's side, Jolie is of German and Slovak descent, while her mother was of French-Canadian ancestry.
-Jolie has claimed to have partial Indigenous (Iroquois) ancestry.
+On her father's side, Jolie is of German and Slovak descent, while on her mother's side, she is of Dutch and French ancestry.
+She is a distant relative of former Dutch Finance Minister and Prime Minister Wim Kok.
+Jolie has claimed to have distant Indigenous (Iroquois) ancestry through her French-Canadian mother.
+However, her father says Jolie is "not seriously Iroquois", saying it is something he and Bertrand made up to make Bertrand seem more "exotic".

 Following her parents' separation in 1976, she and her brother lived with their mother, who had abandoned her acting ambitions to focus on raising her children.
 Jolie's mother raised her as a Catholic but did not require her to go to church.
 As a child, she often watched films with her mother and it was this, rather than her father's successful career, that inspired her interest in acting, though she had a bit part in Voight's Lookin' to Get Out (1982) at age seven.
 When Jolie was six years old, Bertrand and her live-in partner, filmmaker Bill Day, moved the family to Palisades, New York; they returned to Los Angeles five years later.
 Jolie then decided she wanted to act and enrolled at the Lee Strasberg Theatre Institute, where she trained for two years and appeared in several stage productions.

-Jolie first attended Beverly Hills High School, where she felt isolated among the children of some of the area's affluent families because her mother managed on a more modest income.
+Jolie first attended Beverly Hills High School, where she felt isolated among the children of some of the area's affluent families because her mother had a more modest income.
 She was teased by other students, who targeted her for being extremely thin and for wearing glasses and braces.
 Her early attempts at modeling, at her mother's insistence, proved unsuccessful.
-She then transferred to Moreno High School, an alternative school, where she became a "punk outsider," wearing all-black clothing, going out moshing, and engaging in knife play with her live-in boyfriend.
-She dropped out of her acting classes and aspired to become a funeral director, taking at-home courses to study embalming.
+She transferred to Moreno High School, an alternative school, where she became a "punk outsider", wearing all-black clothing, going out moshing, and engaging in knife play with her live-in boyfriend.
+She dropped out of her acting classes and aspired to become a funeral director, taking at-home courses on embalming.
 At age 16, after the relationship had ended, Jolie graduated from high school and rented her own apartment before returning to theater studies, though in 2004 she referred to this period with the observation, "I am still at heart—and always will be—just a punk kid with tattoos."